OSGeo/gdal/gdal/doc/source/drivers/vector/mvt.rst

 .. shortname:: MVT

+.. build_dependencies:: (requires SQLite and GEOS for write support)

 The MVT driver can read and write Mapbox Vector
 Tile files, as standalone files, uncompressed or gzip-compressed (typical extensions are .pbf, .mvt, .mvt.gz), or a tileset at a given